ctuning/reproduce-milepost-project/README.md

 Trying MILEPOST GCC using Docker image with Ubuntu 16.04
 ========================================================

-You can get and try pre-installed MILEPOST GCC and cTuning CC as following:
+You can get and try pre-installed MILEPOST GCC and cTuning CC as follows:
 ```
 $ (sudo) docker run -it ctuning/ck-milepost-gcc-ubuntu16.04
 $ cd `ck find demo:ctuning-cc`